sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 ### For Sourcegraph.com users

 Click `Continue with Sourcegraph.com` in the Cody extension.
 From there, you'll be taken to Sourcegraph.com, which will authenticate your extension.

+## Embeddings

+For free users, embeddings are supported for the open source repos on Sourcegraph.com.
+Enterprise users are guided to contact their admin for a more customized embeddings experience.

 ## Verifying the installation